CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 14. Add 50 uL Bead Binding Buffer to each well.
 Gently pipette up and down 6 times.
 Incubate the plate at room temperature for 5 minutes.

 15. Place the plate on the magnetic stand at room.
 Incubate the plate at room temperature for 5 minutes.

-16. Place the plate on the magnetic stand at room temp for 5 minutes.
 Remove and discard the supernatant from each well.

-17. Wash the beads by adding 190 uL bead washing buffer.
+16. Wash the beads by adding 190 uL bead washing buffer.
 Gently pipette up and down 6 times to mix.

-18. Place the plate on the magnetic stand at room temp for 5 min.
+17. Place the plate on the magnetic stand at room temp for 5 min.
 Remove and discard the supernatant from each well.

-19. Remove the plate from the magnetic stand and add 19.5 uL Fragment, Prime, Finish Mix to each well.
+18. Remove the plate from the magnetic stand and add 19.5 uL Fragment, Prime, Finish Mix to each well.
 Gently pipette up and down 6 times to mix.

-20. Seal the plate with an adhesive film.
+19. Seal the plate with an adhesive film.
 Place the sealed plate on the thermal cycler.
 Select the Elute2Frag program (94C for 8 min, 4C hold).

 {% include tip.html content="For degraded mRNA or mRNA isolated from FFPE samples, you may shorten the fragmentation time.
 See the Illumina TruSeq instruction manual for suggested times." %}

-21. Remove the plate once it reaches 4C, centrifuge briefly, and then proceed immediately through the next steps.
+20. Remove the plate once it reaches 4C, centrifuge briefly, and then proceed immediately through the next steps.

-22. Remove the adhesive seal and place the plate on a magnetic stand at room temperature for 5 min.
+21. Remove the adhesive seal and place the plate on a magnetic stand at room temperature for 5 min.

-23. Remove 17 uL supernatant from each well into corresponding wells in a new plate.
+22. Remove 17 uL supernatant from each well into corresponding wells in a new plate.
 This contains your purified mRNA.

 ## Step 2: 1<sup>st</sup> strand cDNA synthesis

-24. Remove First Strand Synthesis Act D Mix from -20C and thaw at RT.
+23. Remove First Strand Synthesis Act D Mix from -20C and thaw at RT.
 Centrifuge this reagent at 600 x g for 5 sec.

-25. Add 50 ul SuperScript II to the First Strand Synthesis Act D Mix well.
+24. Add 50 ul SuperScript II to the First Strand Synthesis Act D Mix well.
 If you’re not going to use the entire well of mix, then add SuperScript at a ratio of 1 ul SuperScript for every 9 ul of First Strand reagent.
 For example, for 12 reactions, mix 90 ul with 10 ul of SS II.
 Excess mix can be stored in the -20C freezer.

-26. Add 8 ul of First Strand SuperScript mix to each well containing the mRNA.
+25. Add 8 ul of First Strand SuperScript mix to each well containing the mRNA.

-27. Place the plate in thermocycler and run the “Synthesize 1st Strand” program (25C for 10 min, 42C for 15 min, 70C for 15 min, hold at 4C).
+26. Place the plate in thermocycler and run the “Synthesize 1st Strand” program (25C for 10 min, 42C for 15 min, 70C for 15 min, hold at 4C).

 {% include note.html content="This step takes 40 minutes and is your first large break." %}